dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 2. How many occurrences of sensitive data in publicly accessible buckets can you find?

-To assess internet accessibility for a bucket, use the Application Endpoint node.
+To assess publically accessible, do one of two things: add the Application Endpoint node to the bucket or filter to Internet Exposure property = True (Currently, there is an issue on buckets where only Wide Internet Exposure is getting set correctly --- so Application endpoint is probably more accruate.)

 https://demo.wiz.io/p/ebclabs/graph#~(query~(type~(~'BUCKET)~select~true~relationships~(~(type~(~(type~'SERVES))~with~(type~(~'ENDPOINT)~select~true))~(type~(~(type~'HAS_DATA_FINDING))~with~(type~(~'DATA_FINDING)~select~true)))))